Almarranz/GNS/README.md

 8. makecubes.pro (little change).
 ----------------------------------
 Here I added an extra script: avrg_frames.pro
-Last frme of the cube is not the avegafe anymore.
-This scripts mahe the average las frame.
+Last frme of the cube is not the average anymore.
+This scripts makes the average of last frames.
-Should I make average for noly those cubes from  which I erased some frames and left the original ones untouched??
+Should I make average for only those cubes from  which I erased some frames and left the original ones untouched??
 ----------------------------------
 9. dejitter.pro (some changes)
 10. longexposure.pro